A group of people gathers in the street with several plastic containers of different colors, possibly to collect water.

 MEXICO

-The water shortage in the State of Mexico persists, and the government doesn'thing.
+Water shortages in the State of Mexico persist and the government doesn'thing

 The water ran out and the government only gives excuses

-The State of Mexico remains mired in an unprecedented water crisis, with dams at 30% capacity and constant cuts in key municipalities.
+The State of Mexico remains mired in an unprecedented water crisis, with dams at 30% of their capacity and constant cuts in key municipalities.

 Despite experts' warnings, the government hasn't taken effective measures to ensure supply, leaving millions of inhabitants without access to drinking water.